Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

 where $b_a(\alpha,\tilde \alpha, \beta, \tilde \beta, \gamma, j, \tilde j) \in \mathbb C$.
 In virtue of eqs.~(\ref{eq:FSymbols},\ref{eq:unlabelled},\ref{eq:unlabelledPatch}), the operator on the r.h.s. is such that

 where the contribution of the $\F{\cat}$-symbols

 matches that in eq.~\eqref{eq:hamDerivation}.

 We commented earlier that the tensors whose non-vanishing components evaluate to the $\F{\cat}$-symbols satisfy symmetry conditions translating into pulling-through conditions of the form depicted in eq.~\eqref{eq:pulling}.
 It follows from the definition of $\mathbb b_{a,\msf i}^{\mc M}$ in terms of these tensors that they commute with the corresponding symmetry MPOs \cite{PhysRevLett.98.160409,PhysRevB.87.235120,Buican:2017rxc}.
-These non-local operators and their properties being encoded into (fusion) categories---in contrast to mere groups for instance---this justifies why we refer to the $\mathbb b_{a,\msf i}^{\mc M}$ defined in this section as \emph{categorically symmetric} operators.
-We point out that we restrict ourselves to two-site operators purely for simplicity, and that operators of any size can be constructed in this way.
+These non-local operators and their properties being encoded into (fusion) categories---in contrast to mere groups for instance---justifies why we refer to the $\mathbb b_{a,\msf i}^{\mc M}$ defined in this section as \emph{categorically symmetric} operators.
+We point out that we restrict ourselves to two-site operators for simplicity.
+Multiple-site operators can be constructed in the same way.